Preetam007/hyperledger_composer_file_storage/README.md

 composer card import --file networkadmin.card
 ```

-- A card `admin@composer-file-stroage-ways` should be visible with `composer-file-stroage-ways` as network assigned
+- A card `admin@composer-file-storage-ways` should be visible with `composer-file-storage-ways` as network assigned
 ```
 composer card list
 ```

 - Activate the card by setting the certificate
 ```
-composer network ping --card admin@composer-file-stroage-ways
+composer network ping --card admin@composer-file-storage-ways
 ```

 - To remove everything and start from scratch, follow step 1